QuTech-Delft/imsep/docs/code-quality/index.md

 2. Declare variables close to their usage:

-    !!! example "All placed on top"
+    !!! failure "All placed on top"

         ```python
         def calculate_average_grades(students):